 Getting stuck in the disappointment can hold many people back because they begin to lose confidence, and their body language shows it.
 They begin to think it’s a hopeless endeavor and give up, and that’s exactly why they cannot overcome their dog’s behavior issues.

-Not everyday is going to be perfect.
-There will be good and bad days, just like with everything else.
+Not every day is going to be perfect.
+There will be good days and bad days, just like with everything else.
 When starting out, the bad will outnumber the good, but you will begin to see the reversal at some point and the good will begin to outnumber the bad.
 Before you know it, the days of reactivity will be a thing of the past.

-When do I stop working on my dog’s reactivity?
+When am I done working on my dog’s reactivity?